tejendra-cliqr/spring-petclinic/readme.md

 # Spring PetClinic Sample Application
-# test today 4.7 again4_nowfinally
+# test today 4.7 new cents7

 ## Understanding the Spring Petclinic application with a few diagrams